DaDevFox/KC_ReskinEngine/Guide_updated.md

 ## The Interfaces vs. The Code

 At this point some of the more code-oriented modders might be wondering:
-*So how do the interfaces correspond to the code that is outputed?*
+*So how do the interfaces correspond to the code that is outputted?*

-The frame of the mod is built like a traditional mod would be and the skins are pretty much 1:1 transfered from the interface to code as you would expect them to be.
+The frame of the mod is built like a traditional mod would be and the skins are pretty much 1:1 transferred from the interface to code as you would expect them to be.
 Below is an example showing a keep skin's build process from a skin in a collection (in the editor) to a piece of code.

 ![Image](https://i.ibb.co/DbDQwvX/keepskinprevie.png)
 ![Image](https://i.ibb.co/5kqGg6L/keepskincodeprevie.png)
 *Both images taken with API & Unity Tool version 0.0.1d*

 Any fields of a type that is a subclass of `UnityEngine.Object` will be packed into an `AssetBundle` as AssetBundles can contain anything that is a `UnityEngine.Object`.
-Other types of fields will only be built into the mod if they are a recognized primitive/special type (inlcuding `string`, `int`, `bool`, `Vector3`, `Color`, and more) or an array of a recognized type.
+Other types of fields will only be built into the mod if they are a recognized primitive/special type (including `string`, `int`, `bool`, `Vector3`, `Color`, and more) or an array of a recognized type.
 The list of recognized types will likely expand over time.

 AssetBundles are automatically built into the multi-platform format the game expects and the scene paths of their assets are written - hardcoded - into the mod code so that it can extract them at runtime.